yiyuma/technical-tutorials/Allgemein/Allgemein.md

 ## Java Bean
 - has a public no args constructor.
-- Properties must be private.
+- properties must be private.
-- Has public getters and setters
+- has public getters and setters
-- Must be serializable (has to implement Interface Serializable)
+- must be serializable (has to implement Interface Serializable)

+## Servlet and Tomcat
+Servlet is a java api, which specifies the http methods with java.
+Tomcat is a implementation of the servlet.

 ## REST
 **REST (REpresentational State Transfer)** is lightweight approach for communicating between applications.